If you browse the internet for content management systems, You’re going to find two definitions:

 Features like version-control allow you to access and view the most recent and previous versions of a document.
 Users can either store their files in the system or in Alfresco cloud.
 Teams can collaborate and communicate effectively with features like project wikis, task lists, and activity feeds.
 Alfresco’s mobile apps available for both Android and iOS allows users to view and share documents on the fly, making it truly flexible and accessible.
 Alfresco aims to provide better decision making, improve productivity, enhances information governance and make collaborating inside and outside your organization easier and more secure than ever.

+The second type of CMS are specially build for organisation and management of content.
 This category of content management systems are essentially web content management software that make use of intuitive editors to help in creation and management of content online.
 CMS have enabled everyone to design and run a website of their own, without needing any major technical help.

 CMS can be easily confused with a website builder.
 While the lines of difference between the two are blurry, owing to the multiple functionality that content management software come with today, a website builder only helps you put a website together with pre-built components.
 Whereas a CMS helps create and publish content on your website for viewers to see, along with providing you themes and add-ons to enhance and customize the design and functionality of your website.

-Let’s look at the characteristics of content Management software to better understand how they work:
+Let’s look at the characteristics of content management software to better understand how they work:

 - Powerful editor: One of the main things that a CMS requires is an intuitive and easy to use editor so that it’s easy for content creators, marketers, bloggers etc to post articles, blogs, make layout changes on a page, create quick landing pages, etc. A WYSIWYG ( what you see is what you get) editor is a big plus so that you can ensure you’re comfortable with how all the formatting and changes are looking.